robertsj/me701/pages/text_regex.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will define and use a class in a C++ program.
+  - Students will inspect an existing HDF5 file using `h5py`.
-  - Students will understand how various constructors are defined and used.
+  - Students will create their own HDF5 file using `h5py`.
-  - Students will understand how a destructor is used.
+  - Students will create a VTK file with scalar and vector data for visualization in Paraview or Visit.
   - Students will reflect on their learning by completing their daily log.

 <!--